-Looking ahead to 2021, the Tobacco Prevention and Control Advisory Council has four primary objectives:
+Looking ahead to 2021, the Tobacco Prevention and Control Advisory Council has five primary objectives:

-- 1 Provide unbiased information, expertise, and accountability to the Maine Tobacco Prevention and Control Program and to the executive and legislative branches of state government.
+1 Provide unbiased information, expertise, and accountability to the Maine Tobacco Prevention and Control Program and to the executive and legislative branches of state government.
 Members of the Tobacco Prevention and Control Advisory Council have decades of experience and deep expertise on tobacco-related issues.
 Under our statutorily defined roles and responsibilities, we will provide candid assessments and advice to program staff and policymakers on an ongoing basis to assure that funding and corresponding activities are serving the people of Maine effectively and efficiently.
-Using scientific evidence and best practices for tobacco control as a benchmark, we will advocate for strategic, programmatic, and tactical actions, including advancement of the policy recommendations outlined in this report. - 2 Support the development of an integrated approach to program evaluation.
-The Maine Tobacco Prevention and Control Program uses a science-based logic model as its conceptual framework to guide the ongoing collection and analysis of process and outcome data.
-At present, tobacco control and prevention outcomes are maintained and reported on separately.
-Greater understanding of progress and impact by stakeholders can be achieved via the integration of all indicators that measure tobacco prevention and control, including activities such as trainings for health care providers, tobacco cessation counseling, and local and state policies. - 3 Support the development of a new data dashboard.
-The Tobacco Prevention and Control Advisory Council believes a simple and easily accessible "dashboard" of key process, interim and long-term outcome data, as well as the status of key policies will improve transparency and understanding among the public and policymakers.
-Working with staff, we will be exploring digital platforms for this new dashboard, designing a dissemination and promotion strategy, and assessing the key metrics to include, such as Maine-specific rates of cancer morbidity and mortality, funding levels, rates of tobacco usage and quitting, return on investment, and key policies related to price, smoke free environments, and products targeting youth.
+Using scientific evidence and best practices for tobacco control as a benchmark, we will advocate for strategic, programmatic, and tactical actions, including advancement of the policy recommendations outlined in this report.

+2 Support the continued development of a new data dashboard, incorporating data on specific sub-populations, as well as income, education and race data.
+The Tobacco Prevention and Control Advisory Council supports an accessible "dashboard" of key process, interim and long-term outcome data, as well as the status of key policies will improve transparency and understanding among the public and policymakers.
+Working with staff, we will continue to design and implement a dissemination and promotion strategy, and will continue to assess the key metrics, such as Maine-specific rates of cancer morbidity and mortality, funding levels, rates of tobacco usage and quitting, return on investment, and key policies related to price, smoke free environments, and products targeting youth